zshn25/zshn25.github.io/_posts/2023-05-11-self-supervision-for-foundation-models.markdown

 # tldr; Conclusion

-Performance of supervised models depends on the availability of high quality labeled data, which is tedious to aquire, and thereby limiting.
+Performance of supervised models depends on the availability of high quality labeled data, which is tedious to acquire, and thereby limiting.
 Self-supervised learning not only makes it possible to realize gains via abundant unlabeled data, but also gives way for foundation models that learn a generic neural representation of inputs, whose knowledge can be transformed to application specific downstream tasks.
 The key to this is designing self-supervised pretext tasks to make use of unlabeled data.
 The underlying principle of generative pretext tasks is to corrupt the input and make the network recover the original input from the corrupt one.
 Feature similarity based pretext tasks learn data representations that are similar for similar inputs and dissimilar for dissimilar inputs.

 ___